civboot/civlua/experiment/NOTES.md

 I'm taking a break, leaving the repo in a bit of a bad state

-First of all, I've removed `metaty.record`, replacing with `metaty.record2` -- however PEGL isn't yet migrated, so that needs to happen first.
+First of all, I've removed `metaty.record`, replacing with `metaty` -- however PEGL isn't yet migrated, so that needs to happen first.

 After that is complete I have a MAJOR overhaul in mind: